RouleThomas/Akizu_Lab/009_MHC/004__mutationSimulation/labnote.md

 python scripts/audit_dbnsfp_hits.py ref/dbNSFP5.2a_grch38.gz results_v3/SBS90/n_4000/rep_01.annot.parquet
 #--> No region hit: chr2:74523421 C > A

+# CHECK SIFT4G
+python scripts/audit_sift4g.py ref/dbNSFP5.2a_grch38.gz results_v3/SBS90/n_4000/rep_01.annot.parquet

+# CHECK PolyPhen2 HDIV
+python scripts/audit_polyphen2_hdiv.py ref/dbNSFP5.2a_grch38.gz results_v3/SBS90/n_4000/rep_01.annot.parquet

+# CHECK CADD PHRED
+python scripts/audit_cadd_phred.py ref/dbNSFP5.2a_grch38.gz results_v3/SBS90/n_4000/rep_01.annot.parquet

 # Double check by looking at the dbNSFP5
 tabix ref/dbNSFP5.2a_grch38.gz 2:74523421-74523421 #--> nothing!

-# CHECK SIFT4G
-python scripts/audit_sift4g.py ref/dbNSFP5.2a_grch38.gz results_v3/SBS90/n_4000/rep_01.annot.parquet

 ```

---> SIFT4G is for non-synonymous only (ie. no score for synonymous mutation)
+- SIFT4G, and Polyph2 are for non-synonymous only (ie. no score for synonymous mutation)
+- CADD Phred score for any kind of mutations.

+--> **No score are missing for a technical reason**; score are missing, either because:
+- they are not present in the dbNSFP5 file
+- mutation is present but not score provided for the canonical transcript (it. but alternative transcript got a score)
+- mutation is present but no score for either SIFT4G or Polyphenm (ie. but could be a score for CADD PHRED...)